jfrog/artifactory-gradle-plugin/README.md

             // If this plugin constant string is specified, the plugin will try to apply all the known publications 'ALL_PUBLICATIONS'
     )

-    // Properties to be attached to the published artifacts. setProperties(mapOf(
+    // Optionally, properties to be attached to the published artifacts. setProperties(mapOf(
             'qa.level' to 'basic',
             'dev.team' to 'core'